 The RMC provides learning, meeting and networking opportunities, both formal and informal, with companies and with individual members.

-Member companies are entitled to cost discounts on most of our “for fee” programs (executive seminars, short courses, annual conference, etc.).
-While this may not offset the cost of our dues, it does provide recognition of member status.
+Member companies are entitled to cost discounts on most of our “for fee” programs (executive seminars, short courses, an annual conference, etc.).